getodk/javarosa/CONTRIBUTING.md

         git checkout -b NAME_OF_YOUR_BRANCH

-1. If there is an [issue](https://github.com/opendatakit/javarosa/issues) corresponding to what you will work on, put `@opendatakit-bot claim` as a comment on issue to say you are claiming it.
+1. If there is an [issue](https://github.com/getodk/javarosa/issues) corresponding to what you will work on, put `@getodk-bot claim` as a comment on issue to say you are claiming it.
 If this is your first time contributing to the repo, the bot will send you an invite.
 Once you accept this invite, the bot will assign you to the issue.
 If there is no issue yet, create one to provide background on the problem you are solving.

 1. Once you've made incremental progress towards you goal, commit your changes with a meaningful commit message.
 Use [keywords for closing issues](https://help.github.com/articles/closing-issues-via-commit-messages/) to refer to issues and have them automatically close when your changes are merged.